Microscopic study of the low-energy enhancement in the gamma-decay strength of \(^{50}\)V

 \subsection{Model space and effective interaction}

 For the calculations we have employed the \(M\)-scheme shell model code KSHELL \cite{KSHELL}.
 For each of the total angular momenta \(J = 0, 1, \ldots, 8\) and for both parities, we have calculated 200 levels totalling 3600 levels, for which there are a total of 960000 \(E1\) transitions and 958400 \(M1\) transitions.
 In practice we had to exclude some of the transitions due to numerical reasons\footnote{In some cases, two different levels end up having the exact same energy – to the floating point precision corresponding to an energy of 1 keV – leading to a gamma energy of 0.
 We have decided to exclude these relatively few transitions.}, resulting in a total of 959834 \(E1\) transitions and 938347 \(M1\) transitions.
 Having a large number of transitions is crucial for extracting the GSF since it describes \textit{average} transition probabilities.

-We have used the SDPFSDG-MU effective interaction, which comprises the \(sd\)-\(pf\)-\(sdg\) model space \cite{PhysRevC.97.054321}, see \cref{fig:nuclear_shell_model} for an overview of the model space and orbitals.
+We have taken the full $sd$-$pf$-$sdg$ shell as the valence shell, see \cref{fig:nuclear_shell_model} for an overview of the model space and orbitals.
 In this model space, \(^{50}\)V have 15 valence protons and 19 valence neutrons.
 This large valence space allows us to construct the full set of \(0 \hbar \omega\) and \(1 \hbar \omega\) basis states which are needed to describe the natural and unnatural parity states respectively (see \cref{sec:truncation} for more details).